wmde/wikibase-release-pipeline/development/docs/conventional-commits.md

 # Conventional Commits

-[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) are used here to help generate local draft release suggestions with Nx.

-In this repository they are used for:

-- local preview of possible version bumps
-- local preview of draft changelog entries

-They are not the final release source of truth by themselves:

-- the CI `Create Release` workflow is tag-only
-- CI does not run `nx release`
-- CI does not generate changelogs
-- final changelog text is curated and committed in the release PR

-Typical local preparation uses `nx release version` plus per-project `nx release changelog <version>`.
-A full `nx release --dry-run` is also useful as a preview path.
+[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) keep commit history readable and make the release impact of a change explicit.

+Version numbers and changelogs are currently curated in the release preparation PR.
+The CI `Create Release` workflow is tag-only: it reads committed package versions, audits or creates the corresponding tags, and does not infer versions or generate changelogs.

 ## How to Use in PRs